The Seattle Mariners (28-25) host the New York Yankees (32-23) at T-Mobile Park on Monday to open a three-game series. T...

 He also had 1,278 hits while playing in Japan, meaning he has more hits for his career than Pete Rose.
 But his NPB hits don’t count against Rose’s 4,256 career MLB hits.

-If you are a fan of the Seattle Mariners, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Mariners have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Seattle Mariners, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Seattle Mariners have the star power to make it all the way to the World Series in 2023?

-Coming into his sixth season as a Major League Baseball manager, Scott Servais currently has a 348-360 regular season win-loss record in charge of the Seattle Mariners.
+Coming into his eighth season as a Major League Baseball manager, Scott Servais currently has a 438-432 regular season win-loss record in charge of the Seattle Mariners.

 Following his retirement as a MLB player in 2001, Servais took up a position with the Texas Rangers.
 Servais served in the front office as the senior director of player development between 2004-2010.